OpenReferralUK/human-services/ServiceFinder/README.md

 >_For linux and MacOs users:_
 `$ sudo npm run build`
 >
-To go to the build folder just type the following line in command line:
+To go to the build folder just type the following line in the command line:
 `$cd ./build`

+_These files are the ones that must be on the server._

 ## Build with